Table of Contents

 Detour taking Blacktail Plateau Drive

 This one-way gravel road is 8-miles outside Mammoth Hot Springs.
 The 6-mile drive that takes about thirty minutes to drive.
 It will bring you back to the Grans Loop North roadway.
 However, if you have the time, it is a great way to get off the beaten path.
-At times the road is rough and washboard in many places, but for us it was manageable.
+At times, the road is rough and washboard in many places, but for us it was manageable.
 Just drive it slow.
-Throughout the drive we kept our eyes peeled for bison, elk, deer, coyotes, and silently hoping to possibly see bears or wolves.
-Be sure to have binoculars and a camera with you as they can enhance your wildlife viewing experience.
+Throughout the drive, we watched carefully for bison, elk, deer, coyotes, and silently hoped possibly to see bears or wolves.
+Be sure to have binoculars and a camera with you, as they can enhance your wildlife viewing experience.
 There are several pullouts where you can stop and look for wildlife.

 Blacktail Plateau Drive is typically open from late May or early June through October, weather permitting.
 During the winter months, the road is closed to vehicle traffic but can be used for cross-country skiing and snowshoeing.